ICO – easy prey for cybercriminals

-Crypto-currencies have faced a crisis of confidence caused by the growing number of cyberattacks.
+Crypto-currencies have faced a crisis of confidence caused by the growing number of cybercriminals.
 In two new studies, the security issues of ICO and the vulnerability of crypto currency to hackers were raised.

 A study conducted by the Russian Group-IB also showed that phishing is the biggest threat to investors and users.
 Cybercriminals, who used to rely on banks, now use the same tactics for crypto-cash ICO, which, as a rule, underestimate the risks related to security.
 According to Group-IB, online platforms ICO are attacked on average 100 times a month, and since early 2017 the number of hacker attacks has increased tenfold.